frederic-perez/AmE-dictionary/data/dictionary.md

 __State Bar__ _n_ _A State Bar judge._ :es: Colegio de Abogados del Estado
 __statecraft__ _n_ The art of conducting public affairs. _Syn_ statesmanship, diplomacy _Only through superior statecraft was he able to avoid a war while simultaneously achieving favorable trade conditions._
 __stately home__ _n_ _BrE_ A large mansion, esp one open to the public.
-__stately__ _adj_ :four: To be stately is to appear noble and impressive, almost in a larger than life kind of way.
+__stately__ _adj_ :five: To be stately is to appear noble and impressive, almost in a larger than life kind of way.
 You may encounter a stately gentleman or a stately statue.
-If you do, take a little bow. _A stately ballroom._ _Stately homes._
+If you do, take a little bow. _A stately ballroom._ _Stately homes._ _A stately afternoon tea._
 __statement__
 __Staten Islander__ _n_
 __stateroom scene__ _n_ This scene (from A night at the opera), one of the most famous comedy scenes of all time, was developed with participation of silent comedy great Buster Keaton, who took inspiration from his own film, The Cameraman. :es: el camarote de los hermanos Marx